Proof Complexity of Linear Logics: Affine Linear Logic

 \section{Affine Linear Logic}

 In this section, we prove the first of our main theorems.
-Namely, we identify a sequence of $\mathbf{FL_e}$-provable sequents admitting polynomial-size $\LKu$-proofs whose shortest $\mathbf{ALL}$-proofs are exponentially long.
-This way, we can show that $\LKu \nleq_{\mathbf{FL_e}} \mathbf{ALL}$.
-Our strategy is to establish feasible conservativity of $\mathbf{ALL}$ over $\mathbf{AILL}$ for a class of formulas that includes $\Theta^*_n$ as introduced in Section \ref{sec: HardTheorems}.
-Then, since any $\mathbf{AILL}$-proof of a $!$-free formula is also in $\LJajab$, we can apply Remark \ref{RemarkLJAjab}.
+Namely, we identify a sequence of $\mathbf{FL_e}$-provable formulas admitting polynomial-size $\LKu$-proofs whose shortest $\BALL$-proofs are exponentially long.
+Our strategy is to use a proof transformation that we call \emph{Chu's translation} to establish a form of feasible conservativity of $\BALL$ over $\BAILL$ for a class of formulas that includes $\Theta^*_n$, as introduced in Section~\ref{sec: HardTheorems}.
+Then, since any $\BAILL$-proof of a $!$-free formula is also an $\LJajab$-proof, we can apply Corollary~\ref{RemarkLJAjab}.